It’s your choice: a judgement-free guide to abortion

 Adoption

-If there are certain factors that rule out the choice of abortion, such as the pregnancy term, availability of resources or our own views on abortion, we may decide on adoption.
+If there are certain factors that rule out the choice of abortion, such as the pregnancy term, availability of resources, or our own views on abortion, we may decide on adoption.
 It may sound obvious, but it’s important to remember that adoption still involves carrying the pregnancy to term.
 There might be different regulations and time frames around placing a child for adoption, depending on your location, so please check resources in your local area for more specific information.

 Parenting